squaredev-io/computer-vision/README.md

 ## Getting Started

-For additional information on configuring your system locally, please refer to the [setup guide](SETUP.md).

-For the libraries/models which have the indication of "local machine" in the table below the installation has been tested using
+For the libraries/models in the table below the installation has been tested using
 - Python version 3.8 and [venv](https://docs.python.org/3/library/venv.html), or [conda](https://docs.conda.io/projects/conda/en/latest/glossary.html?highlight=environment#conda-environment)

 The package and its dependencies should be installed in a clean environment (such as